isitsamgallon/Ashen-Campaign/content/PCs/Mordecai Reverence.md

 **Trivia**
 - Mordecais mini is based of a the female character model on Eldritch Foundry because the male models weren't "Twinky enough".
 - Due to a series of misunderstandings, Drache ships Mordecai and Chenris - much to their dismay
-- Mordecai canonically does drag and fixed [[Kal Korrigan]] up real good
+- Mordecai canonically does drag and fixed [[Korrigan]] up real good

 [[INFORMATION MISSING]]